Emilio Nsue: Mallorca

-Nsue was born in Palma, Majorca, in the Balearic Islands, and began his football career as a forward in the youth system of RCD Mallorca.
+Nsue was born in Palma, Majorca, in the Balearic Islands, and began his football career as a forward in the youth system of Mallorca.
 He made his professional debut for the club on 3 February 2008, playing the last few minutes of a 1–1 draw at Villarreal.
 He added a few more minutes the following week, in a goalless home draw with Almería.

 For 2008–09, Nsue was loaned to Castellón of the Segunda División.
 Regularly used in a comfortable campaign for the Valencians, he scored twice in a 4–1 win at home to Levante on 18 October 2008.

 Nsue joined another second-tier club, Real Sociedad, on loan for the 2009–10 season.
 Although rarely a starter, he was an important member of the attack as the Basque team returned to La Liga after a three-year absence.

 Nsue returned to Mallorca for 2010–11 and began the season in the starting eleven, the first match being a 0–0 home draw with Real Madrid.
 On 3 October 2010 he scored his first competitive goal for the club, heading in from a corner in a 1–1 draw at Barcelona.
 He appeared in all 38 league games and netted four times as his team narrowly avoided relegation.

 In 2011–12 Nsue played in several matches as an attacking right back, and totalled nearly 2,000 minutes of action (20 starts) to help Mallorca rank eighth.
 After conversations with manager Joaquín Caparrós during pre-season, it was agreed that he would start the following campaign in that position.